manualdidact/Marlin-4Max-SKR1.4/README.md

 # Marlin-4Max-SKR1.4

+## About this version

-My mods for the Marlin firmware, for the 4Max (original model) 3D printer modified with a SKR1.4 Turbo and TMC2209 drivers.
+This is the customized Marlin firmware for my Anycubic 4Max (original model) 3D printer, modified with a BigTreeTech SKR 1.4 Turbo mainboard, and TMC2209 drivers.

+As I am missing the original firmware and there is seemingly very little information remaining online for this inexplicably abandoned product, I've started by attempting to integrate the machine-specific settings on [Shiyue Liu's customization of Marlin 1.1.9 for a TMC2208-modded 4Max](https://github.com/iceananas/Marlin-1.1.9-for-Anycubic-4Max-with-TMC2208) to the Marlin 2 configuration headers, and then working from there to apply the changes needed for the new mainboard and drivers.

+**NOTE:** *This is a work in progress, and likely does not yet build, let alone function correctly.*

+---

 # Marlin 3D Printer Firmware